Helping People Find More Healthful and Comfortable Ways

 Leave Pain Behind........Relax Deeply Into Your Soul

-I have recently made a number of changes in my practice - some necessitated by COVID ( no hands on in-person sessions, shifting to distance/online sessions for both Therapeutic Bodywork and Movement Education), some inspired by the changes necessitated by our COVID experience (I can now see clients/students who live anywhere!), and some a natural progression of the growth of my practice in certain directions (more of a focus on the Movement Education and Stress Reduction work aspect as an integral part of my practice).
+I have recently made a number of changes in my practice - some necessitated by COVID ( no hands on, in-person sessions, and shifting to distance/online sessions for both Therapeutic Bodywork and Movement), some inspired by the changes necessitated by our COVID experience (I can now see clients/students who live anywhere!), and some a natural progression of the growth of my practice in certain directions (more of a focus on the Movement and Stress Reduction work aspect as an integral part of my practice).

-Most of these changes will be permanent – offering distance and online sessions; focusing more on Movement Education, Stress Reduction, and Dynamic Rebalancing – and some temporary – soon I will again begin offering hands-on, in-person sessions, starting with short, outdoor sessions, and at some point in the future, hands-on, in-person sessions in my treatment room.
+Most of these changes will be permanent – offering distance and online sessions; focusing more on Therapeutic Movement, Stress Reduction, and Dynamic Rebalancing – and some temporary – soon I will again begin offering hands-on, in-person sessions, starting with short, outdoor sessions, and at some point in the future, hands-on, in-person sessions in my treatment room.

-Since "COVID Closure", I have been studying Advanced Myofascial and Movement related techniques .
-I am excited about this work and how well it integrates with the work I have already been doing, and how well it adapts to a Distance/Online format.
+Since spring 2020, I have been studying Advanced Myofascial techniques and its partner movement therapy class, "Zoga" .
+I am pleased and excited about how this work matches up with what I have been doing already, how it gives me more specific tools and strategies to use in sessions/classes, and how well it adapts to a Distance/Online format.

 I believe that we can all increase the ease and joy that we experience as we move in and inhabit our bodies.
 In many instances, our journey to physical healing may involve focusing on different things - therapeutic bodywork, movement, a connection to one's inner realm, habitual postural/thought patterns, diet, etc..